Use Cloud Storage

 S3_STORAGE_CLASS (optional): Specify the Amazon S3 storage class for created objects.
 Note that Glacier Flexible Retrieval and Glacier Deep Archive are not compatible with incremental backups.
 Default: STANDARD.

-Azure Blob Storage azure-blob Storage container AZURE_ACCOUNT_NAME: The name of your Azure account.
+Azure Blob Storage azure-blob / azure Storage container AZURE_ACCOUNT_NAME: The name of your Azure account.

 AZURE_ACCOUNT_KEY: Your Azure account key.
 You must url encode your Azure account key before authenticating to Azure Storage.
 For more information, see Authentication - Azure Storage.